jdeleon-py/Project_ComputationalGeometries/fractals/mandelbrot/c/README.md

 ## Task List
 <!--This section lists out certain tasks that have yet to be completed in the development of this project.-->
 * [ ] Demonstrate using the Mariani-Silver Algorithm
+* [ ] Demonstrate using algorithms involving Perturbation Theory
 * [ ] Make a .gif animation that continuously zooms into the canvas up to a certain point
+* [ ] Modify the equation to visualize Julia Sets

 ## Resources